 Vehicles that have a tire pressure monitoring system could give an inaccurate low-pressure warning if non-TPC Spec rated tires are installed.
-See Tire Pressure Monitor System ♀ 293.
+See Tire Pressure Monitor System

 The Tire and Loading Information label indicates the original equipment tires on the vehicle.
-See Vehicle Load Limits ⇔ 174.
+See Vehicle Load Limits control, electronic stability control, or All-Wheel Drive, the performance of these systems can also be affected.